-Ikkyu is the last rank in Kodokan Judo where the judoka wears a Brown Belt.
-When this rank is awarded, the judoka may add one black stripe to one end of his/her brown belt.
-These strips are called "mon".
+Nikyu is the second rank in Kodokan Judo where the judoka wears a Brown Belt.
+When this rank is awarded, the judoka may add two black or white stripes to one end of his/her brown belt.
 This practice is not uncommon, but not required either.
+These stripes are called "mon".

-While still considered a "Beginner", the judoka should have very good basic skills and understanding of Kodokan Judo practice and techniques.
-At this rank, the general public and other judoka will consider the holder of the Ikkyu rank to be very proficient in judo and will expect him/her to be able to explain Kodokan Judo and to execute techniques with an high level of skill.
+While still considered a "Beginner", the judoka should have improved basic skills and understanding of Kodokan Judo practice and techniques.
+At this rank, the general public and other judoka will consider the holder of the Nikyu rank to be proficient in judo and will expect him/her to be able to explain Kodokan Judo and to execute techniques with an increasing level of skill.

-Since this is the last in the brown belt series in Kodokan Judo, it is important that the instructor counsel the judoka as he/she continues to improve his/her skills.
-The judoka will be expected to be a leader in the class, and because of this he/she must maintain a demeanor that will instill respect and cause other beginners to imitate their practice techniques and dedication.
-Therefore the judoka must practice with sincerity, dedication and regularity.
-In addition other students will, with increasing frequency, expect the Ikkyu judoka to be able to provide instruction.
-Sometimes this may exceed the capabilities of judoka at this stage of their training.
+Since this is the second in the brown belt series in Kodokan Judo, it is important that the instructor counsel the judoka as he/she continues to improve his/her skills.
+The judoka will be expected to be a leader in the class, and because of this he/she must maintain a demeanor that will instill respect and cause other beginners to imitate their practice with sincerity, dedication and regularity.
+In addition other students will, with increasing frequency, expect the Nikyu judoka to be able to provide instruction.
+Sometimes this may exceed the capabilities of the judoka at this stage of his/her training.
 It is important that they be instructed in humility, sincerity, and the ability to recognize the level of their own skills.
-The rank is one of the principle ranks that prepares the beginner to become a student of Kodokan Judo.
-The beginner must recognize that he/she will assume a leadership position in the class and understand the responsibility associated with that situation.